ccallawa/alyvix_doc/test_case_building/designer_options.rst

 --------------

-For all group and component object types, once a match on the screen has been found, you can optionally set up an immediate action which is unique to each component.
+For all group and component object types, once a match on the screen has been found, you can optionally set up an immediate mouse action which is unique to each component.

 .. figure:: images/ad_action_string_sized.png
    :class: outline
-   :alt: To fill in
+   :alt: The mouse action selection dropdown.
    :figwidth: 80%
    :target: ../../test_case_building/images/ad_action_string_sized.png

-   Fig. 7:  ad_action_string_sized.png.
+   Fig. 7:  The mouse action selection dropdown.

 * **Action:**  Create a mouse event corresponding to one of the following types.
 By default, the mouse position will be set to the center of the selected region.